OzelotGamer/GarlicPhone/README.md

 I'm bad at programming so if its bad: I KNOW!

+As of now it is just an Ad Blocker.
 There Currently isn't much because i just started, but soon more will come.

 ## How to add to Gartic Phone